jqk6/30-Days-Of-cpp/Journey_so_far.md

 Hello ?
 Please reply
 ```
->*I hope this is not brining your instagram/facebook days* 😂 sorry for being too mischievous 🙃
+>*I hope this is not hitting your instagram/facebook days* 😂 sorry for being too mischievous 🙃

 Now lets get to the point.
 As you can see in the above example code of Hi hello because there wasn't any break so when the `case 1` start executing
 all the other cases also get executed.